hcorinna/fair-deadlines/README.md

 ## Fair Deadlines

-Countdown timers to keep track of a bunch of fair-ML / AI ethics / computational social sciences conference deadlines.
+Countdown timers to keep track of a bunch of fair-ML / AI ethics / computational social science conference deadlines.

 ## Contributing